 Because of these imminent threats, the Uganda Wildlife Authority, a government agency in charge of wildlife management and other conservationists, allows some Ankole long-horned cows in Lake Mburo National Park for conservation and tourism purposes.

 The Ankole Cattle is one of the most attractive cows on the planet.
 Though not wildlife, they have a certain magnetic tourist appeal to them, and Lake Mburo is in the very heart of what used to be Ankole Cattle country.
-The two have in the past and now in the present and future have gone hand-in-hand.
+The two have gone hand-in-hand in the past and now in the present and future.
 They are not a significant nuisance to the wildlife found in the park, and tourists are delighted to see them.

-The Ankole Cattle as a Tourism attraction only logical.
-The Motto of the Uganda Wildlife is conserving for future generations.
+The Ankole Cattle as a Tourism attraction is only logical, and the Motto of the Uganda Wildlife is conserving for future generations.
 Future generations will delight to see the majestic Ankole Cattle in Uganda.

-The Ankole Cows in Uganda – Rwanda – the Cattle of Kings – you will not miss them while visiting Uganda and Rwanda.
+The Ankole Cows in Uganda – Rwanda – the Cattle of Kings – you will not miss them on Safari

 Imigongo Paintings – Where Cow-Dung becomes Art: